-- 10.21 Identify the extent and nature of construction activities required for the upper and lower reservoirs, power generation (including head and tailraces and associated pumps; access tunnels; portals; inlets and outlets) and transmission infrastructure and associated ancillary infrastructure including access. - 10.22 Illustrations showing site boundaries, buffer zones, development sequencing and timeframes and the layout of construction facilities to be used. - 10.23 Describe the nature, sources, location and quantities of all materials to be handled, including the storage and stockpiling of raw material. - 10.24 Identify if diversions of waterways are required during construction and if so, describe, how fauna (terrestrial and aquatic) passage would be provided through any diversions and, if applicable, proposals for the reinstatement of the waterways after construction has ceased.
-Reference should be made to DAF's Guidelines for Fish Salvage, (e.g. if any dewatering is required). - 10.25 Describe changes to waterways (as defined under the Water Act 2000), the change in hydrology upstream and downstream of any construction site for any component of the project, including flooding and overland flow on or off the site, including crossings, spillway, fishways, downstream barriers, flood levees, water off-takes and, locations of any proposed water discharge points.
-Where any changes are proposed, note what licencing provisions may be required under the Water Act 2000. - 10.26 Demonstrate water quality management methods for changes in watercourses, hydrology and stream function, including monitoring and reporting schedules. - 10.27 Demonstrate that the construction of the various project components will help to achieve functioning, healthy and resilient riverine, floodplain and wetlands ecosystems which maintain and/or enhance environmental outcomes. - 10.28 The general description of construction activities is to include, with appropriately scaled maps, as appropriate to each component of the project: - (a) construction, environmental and safety standards, methods and site management arrangements - (b) any new electricity transmission infrastructure, routes and easements required
+- 10.23 Identify the extent and nature of construction activities required for the upper and lower reservoirs, power generation (including head and tailraces and associated pumps; access tunnels; portals; inlets and outlets) and transmission infrastructure and associated ancillary infrastructure including access requirements. - 10.24 Illustrations showing site boundaries, disturbance areas, buffer zones, development sequencing and timeframes and the layout of construction facilities to be used. - 10.25 Describe the nature, sources, location and quantities of all materials to be handled, including the storage and stockpiling of raw material. - 10.26 Identify if diversions of waterways are required during construction and if so, describe, how fauna (terrestrial and aquatic) passage would be provided through any diversions and, if applicable, proposals for the reinstatement of the waterways after construction has ceased.
+Reference should be made to DAF's Guidelines for Fish Salvage (e.g. if any dewatering is required). - 10.27 Describe changes to waterways13 (as defined under the Fisheries Act 1994) and watercourses14 (as defined under the Water Act 2000), the change in hydrology upstream and downstream of any construction site for any component of the project, including flooding and overland flow on or off the site, including crossings, spillway, fishways, downstream barriers, flood levees, water off-takes and, locations of any proposed water discharge points.
+Where any changes are proposed, note what licencing provisions may be required under the Water Act 2000. - 10.28 Demonstrate water quality management methods for changes in watercourses, hydrology and stream function, including monitoring and reporting schedules. - 10.29 Demonstrate that the construction of the various project components will help to achieve functioning, healthy and resilient riverine, floodplain and wetlands ecosystems which maintain and/or enhance environmental outcomes. - 10.30 The general description of construction activities is to include, with appropriately scaled maps, as appropriate to each component of the project: - (a) construction, environmental and safety standards, methods and site management arrangements